Snow and Ice Treatment

-Springfield Township Service Department will use a few new tactics to reduce waste and treat streets for snow and ice.
-Road crews have mixed a solution composed of tap water and road salt, that when sprayed on traditional road salt, will make it stick to the pavement better and activate on contact.
+Springfield Township Public Works uses newer tactics to reduce waste and treat streets for snow and ice.
+Road crews mix a solution composed of tap water and road salt, that when sprayed on traditional road salt, will make it stick to the pavement better and activate on contact.

 Process - Above 20 Degrees